concord-workflow/bpm/README.md

 # BPM Engine

-A simple implementation of an BPM engine, designed to mimic Activiti's behaviour.
+A simple implementation of a BPM engine, designed to mimic Activiti's behaviour.
 Optimized for high performance (rather than strict following of the BPMN specification).

 ## Main features